aukkawut/aukkawut.github.io/index.md

 * Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)
 * Problem sets (without solutions) on Linear algebra *This is quite hard for high school students* [link](/collections/GenMath2022/practice_problems/LA1_Psets.pdf)
+  * There are multiple typos on these problem sets.
+I edited it during my lecture but not on this pdf file.
+Use with your own risk.

 # Contact